Applying to east 15

 • Each speech should be recorded in one take - try a few takes (but only submit one) and enjoy the performance!

-• You can either join your introduction, 2 speeches and extra piece (if applicable) together to make one video or submit individual links.
+• You can either join your introduction, 2 speeches together to make one video or submit individual links.

 Interview Courses